ubc-web-services/Megatron/README.md

 - ability to add / exclude css / js in .info file

 Usage:
- - you MUST use an alternate admin theme or jquery will be break.
+ - you MUST use an alternate admin theme or jQuery will be break.
 It is also recommended to use the 'edit / create content in admin theme' option on the /admin/appearance page.

 RECOMMENDED MODULES